opencloudtool/opencloudtool/README.md

 ![Infrastructure lifecycle](./docs/infrastructure-lifecycle.excalidraw.png)

-- Genesis - step to setup the initial infrastructure to deploye a leader node that'll control everything.
+- Genesis - step to setup the initial infrastructure to deploy a leader node that'll control everything.
 - Life - the main period of infrastructure lifecycle where the leader is already deployed and all main operations with infrastructure and user services happen.
 - Afterlife - the final step of the whole infrastructure destruction.